autowarefoundation/autoware-documentation/docs/contributing/index.md

 This page explains how to contribute to Autoware.

-First, confirm the [Code of conduct](#contribution-workflows) section for the general manners in contributions.
+First, conform to the [Code of conduct](#contribution-workflows) section for the general manners in contributions.

 See the [Contribution workflows](#contribution-workflows) section for the workflows.
 Also, confirm the following our guidelines depending on your situation: